The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Introduction

 This paper is organized as follows.
 Section~\ref{sec:selection} presents our dataset, the NIRCam parallels of MIDIS and NGDEEP, and describes our method to select F200W and F277W dropout sources and identify $z\sim17$ and $z\sim25$ galaxy candidates.
 The sample is then used to construct UV luminosity functions and derive the early evolution of the luminosity density in the Universe, that are presented in Section~\ref{sec:results}.
-In this same section, we provide calculations of the efficiency of production of UV photons by dark matter halos, and discuss the stellar masses and UV spectral slopes of our candidates.
+In this same section, we provide calculations of the efficiency of production of UV photons by dark matter halos, compare our results with galaxy formations simulations, and discuss the stellar masses, morphologies, and UV spectral slopes of our candidates.
 Section~\ref{sec:conclusions} summarizes our findings.

 Throughout this paper, we assume a flat cosmology with $\mathrm{\Omega_M\, =\, 0.3,\, \Omega_{\Lambda}\, =\, 0.7}$, and a Hubble constant $\mathrm{H_0\, =\, 70\, km\,s^{-1} Mpc^{-1}}$.
 We use AB magnitudes \citep{1983ApJ...266..713O}.
 All stellar mass estimates assume a universal Chabrier form \citep{2003PASP..115..763C} stellar initial mass function (IMF), unless stated otherwise.